MadsAlbertsen/multi-metagenome/docs/step9.md

 {% endhighlight %}

-We now have 2 dataframes: `d` which contains all data in the individual **scaffolds** and `e` which contains data on essential genes.
+We now have 2 dataframes: `d` which contains data on the individual **scaffolds** and `e` which contains data on essential genes.
 We work with 2 seperate dataframes as each scaffold can contain multiple essential genes.

 The `d` dataframe contains the following information: